userfrosting/learn/08.routes-and-controllers/02.REST/02.restful-responses/docs.md

 ### 405 (Method Not Allowed)

-This code is [automatically returned by Slim](https://www.slimframework.com/docs/v3/handlers/not-allowed.html), when a route exists for a given URL, but not for the requested method.
+This code is automatically returned by the router when a route exists for a given URL, but not for the requested method.
 For example, if someone tries to `POST` to a URL, but there is only a `GET` route defined.

 ### 429 (Too Many Requests)